2023 Board of Directors

 Peter started bicycle racing in the early 1990’s and raced on an amateur level for over 20 years.
 Cycling remains an active interest.
 Peter and his wife Midori Nakamura purchased a house at 3 New Hartford Road about three years ago and divide their time between Brooklyn and Sandisfield.

 An active volunteer since the inception of the Sandisfield Arts Center, Susie is an artist working in watercolors and acrylics.
 She is on the board of the Berkshire Natural Resources Council, is a member of the Steering Committee of the Highlands Community Initiative and is actively involved with the Berkshire Taconic Community Foundation.
+Susie has served two terms as Arts Center co-president and has led many committees.
+For her service, she was honored with the 2023 Board Leadership award from the Nonprofit Center of the Berkshires.

 1985-1997 Leonard Dryansky (founding President)